cs423-uiuc/cs423-uiuc.github.io/fall24/mps/MP2.md

 ##### 6b.
 Implementing the Wake Up Timer Handler

 Now we should implement the wake up timer handler.
-As mentioned before the handler, should change the state of the task to READY and should wake up the dispatching thread.
+As mentioned before, the handler should change the state of the task to READY and should wake up the dispatching thread.
 You can think of this mechanism as a two-halves where the top half is the wake-up timer handler and the bottom half is the dispatching thread.

 According to your own implementation needs, consider whether to wake up the dispatching thread during the de-registration.